-I love creating vignettes for areas of our home, especially those areas that are already natural focal points.
+I love creating vignettes for different areas of our home, especially those areas that are already natural focal points.
 The iconic Valentine’s colors of red and pink are your starting point.
 After that, anything can be used to make a Valentine’s Day vignette.

 Already have Valentine’s decorations at home?
 Then use them to make easy Valentine’s Day vignettes that will be fun, whimsical, or romantic.